Get Help Today(877) 648-4288

 Help is out there

-Unfortunately, in most areas of the United States, people who abuse legal and/or illegal Opioids can easily obtain them.
+Unfortunately, in most areas of the US, people who abuse legal and/or illegal Opioids can easily obtain them.
 Prescription Opioids are generally administered in medical environments for patients to reduce painful sensations of illnesses or injuries in the body.

 Groups Who Opioid Addiction Affects

 Opioids are highly addicting and available for a variety of users and age ranges.
 Opioid addiction is not unique to any specific group.
-Children, women, professionals, and middle to upper-class families can all get trapped in the grips of Opioid addiction, among many others.
+Children, women, professionals, and middle to upper-class families are a few of the groups that can become addicted to Opioids.

 Veterans, for example, are prescribed Opioids to soothe post-combat injuries.
 Members of the LGBTQ community may turn to Opioids to relieve minority stress, psychological distress experienced by members of a group who are stigmatized or discriminated against by society.
 College students may find abusing Opioids sedates anxiety or may find themselves pressured into Opioid use at parties.
 Opioid use in elderly populations is not uncommon, as many can easily access pain medications due to medical disorders and pain caused by the natural aging process.

 Women are more likely than men to have chronic pain, experience panic attacks, experience depression and anxiety, and need prescription drugs from doctors.
-Between 1999 and 2010, 48, 000 women overdosed on prescription opioids.
-Heroin use in female populations has recently tripled, increasing from 0.4 to 1.2 per 100,000 people.
+Women are also more likely to experience intimate partner violence; resulting trauma may contribute to the development of an Opioid dependecy.
+The statistics on the subject are certainly striking: Between 1999 and 2010, 48,000 women overdosed on prescription Opioids.
+Additionally, Heroin use among women has recently tripled; there has also been an increase from 0.4 to 1.2 users per 100,000 people.

 Take action & empower yourself